In business, the term turnover refers to with several different financial metrics that measure business efficiency and earnings performance.

 Sales Revenue Turnover per Employee is a simple but informative measure of the firm's ability to generate sales revenues with its employee population.
 Firms often state publicly that "employees are our most important assets," but employee value does not appear on the Balance Sheet.
 Nevertheless, employees are costly resources that should produce returns.
 While the Balance Sheet itself does not measure employee value this way, this metric, Sales Revenue Per Employee, does provide a rough measure.

-How Do You Calculate Sales Revenue Turnover per Employee?
+How to Calculate Sales Revenue Turnover per Employee

 Sales Revenue Turnover per Employee requires only two data items.
 For example,